Further and higher education colleges offer a variety of courses leading to academic and vocational qualifications.

 - Higher Education (HE) normally applies to those age 18 and over.

-- Students may be eligible for financial assistance for living expenses and travel costs
+- Some students may be eligible for financial assistance for living expenses and travel costs

 Further education colleges

-- London South East Colleges offers vocational and technical education and training to all age groups (16+) as well as access to higher education, degrees, HNCs, HNDs and many other professional qualifications for adult students (19+).
+- London South East Colleges (LSEC) - The college has two campuses in Bromley and Orpington which offer vocational and technical education (T Levels) and training to all age groups (16+) as well as access to higher education, degrees, HNCs, HNDs and many other professional qualifications for adult students (19+).
 The College is rated by Ofsted as 'Good with outstanding features', is a winner of the 2019 Queens Anniversary Prize and three TES FE Awards including Best FE Provider in 2021.
 If you have ambition and want to succeed in your career, London South East Colleges will help you make it happen.

-- Capel Manor College vocational college, offering courses in arboriculture and countryside, conservation, animal care and management, garden design and horticulture.
-Courses are available for all levels and all ages from 14 onwards.
+- Capel Manor College vocational college - The college has two campuses in Bromley and Mottingham which offer courses in arboriculture and countryside, conservation, animal care and management, garden design and horticulture.
+Courses are available for students at all levels and all ages from 14+.

 Further education colleges for young people with SEND

-- Nash College of Further Education Livability Nash College is an independent specialist further education college for disabled people aged 19-25.
-The college caters for a range of Special Educational Needs and Disabilities (SEND) including physical, communication and sensory disabilities, medical conditions or autism, in addition to learning disabilities, from severe to profound.
-Tel: 020 8315 4800 email: email@example.com.
+- Livability Nash College of Further Education - Livability Nash College is an independent specialist further education college for disabled students aged 19-25.
+The college caters for students with a range of Special Educational Needs and Disabilities (SEND) including those with physical, communication and sensory disabilities, medical conditions, autism, and those students with severe and complex learning disabilities.

-- The Shaw Trust - Growing places supported internship provides skills training and employment opportunities for people under 25 years old with an active Education Health and Care Plan (EHCP).
+- The Shaw Trust - Growing places supported internship programme provides skills training and employment opportunities for people under 25 years old with an active Education Health and Care Plan (EHCP).
 These internships are accessible for people with physical, sensory, mild to moderate learning disabilities, autism and/or mental ill health or other barriers that impact on access to work.
-Please visit the website for contact details.

 - Bromley Adult Education College offers part time-time courses